johnmcconnell/johnmcconnell.github.io/_posts/2015-07-19-visitor-design-pattern.md

 algorithm.
 Accordingly, it allows algorithms to not care how the nodes/data is traversed but their function on it.
 It does not work well when there is algorithmic dependencies between nodes.
-In short, this allows you to avoid having to break up the algorithm into a the different parts on each element.
+In short, this allows you to avoid having to break up the algorithm into different parts on each element.
 Instead, you keep the logic centralized in one class.
 Also, look to see if multiple algorithms can be solved using the visitor pattern.